Lanzhousaurus

-Lanzhousaurus (meaning "Lanzhou lizard") is a genus of ornithopod dinosaur.
-Lanzhousaurus lived in the Gansu region of what is now China during the Early Cretaceous (Barremian).
-A partial skeleton has been recovered from the Hekou Group.
-It was described by You, Ji and Li in 2005 and the type and only species is Lanzhousaurus magnidens.
-It's been estimated to be about 10 meters (33 feet) in length and 6 tonnes (6.6 short tons) in weight.
+Lanzhousaurus (meaning "Lanzhou lizard") is a genus of ornithopod dinosaur that lived in the Gansu region of what is now China during the Early Cretaceous (Barremian).
+Described by You, Ji, and Li in 2005, the type and only species is Lanzhousaurus magnidens, known from a partial skeleton recovered from the Hekou Group.
+It has been estimated to be about 10 m in length and 6 t in weight.

 Dentition

 The genus has been described as having "astonishingly huge teeth", among the largest for any herbivorous creature ever, which indicate it was a styracosternan iguanodont.
 The mandible, longer than one meter, suggests a very large size for the animal.
 Tooth enamel of this dinosaur was growing very rapidly.

+Classification

+In their 2020 reassessment of the hadrosauromorph Orthomerus, Madzia, Jagt & Mulder ran phylogenetic analyses of Iguanodontia.
+In their analyses, Lanzhousaurus was recovered as a non-hadrosauriform styracosternan member of the Ankylopollexia, similar to the 2005 description by You, Ji & Li.
+The results of their phylogenetic analyses are shown in the cladogram below: